 Date Meeting

 09/12/2009 Management Briefing

 18/01/2010 Executive

-03/02/2010 Management Briefing
+03/02/2010 Management Briefing focus on

+Economy

 11/02/2010 Community O&S Panel

 18/02/2010 Resources O&S Panel

 25/02/2010 Environment & Economy O&S Panel

 12/04/2010 Executive

 04/05/2010 Full Council

+Overview and Scrutiny Panels have been included at the earliest possible opportunity, they have important role in developing the Corporate Plan.
 Alongside these key dates the Plan will be presented to our significant partnerships for discussion.

-5. IMPLICATIONS
+3. IMPLICATIONS

-- 5.1 Staffing: The inclusion of the actions from the Transformation Programme and the development of a new Workforce Plan will provide clear points of reference for all staff. - 5.2 Finance: The Plan will provide a steer for the Medium Term Financial Plan and the focusing of financial resources on the two priorities. - 5.3 Legal: The new duties around community involvement are embedded in the 'local environment' priorities.
-Throughout all our services we will look to create greater opportunities for community and individual involvement in local decision-making. - 5.4 Corporate: The Corporate Plan forms a substantive part of the Council's policy and performance management framework, monitoring of which enables stakeholders, including local people, to make a judgement about how effective the Council is in achieving its key priorities. - 5.5 Risk Management: Risks will continue to be managed in accordance with the Risk Management Policy. - Equality & Diversity: The Plan outlines how the Council will continue to embed equality and diversity in the delivery of all its services.
-2010 is the year that the Council will seek external assessment against the 'achieving' level of the Equality Framework for Local Government'. - 5.7 Environment: The Plan outlines how the Council will lead by example in considering the impact of its activities on the environment and how this can be minimised.
-Stretching targets on reducing our carbon footprint are likely to be replaced with standards that we seek to maintain.

-- 5.8 Crime and Disorder: Tackling these 'quality of life issues' at a local level can result in outcomes that build a sense of community with a positive impact in the longer term of key strategic concerns such as health and crime & disorder. - 5.9 Rural issues: Parish councils have been involved in the discussions around the priorities through the joint meeting between Carlisle City Council and the Carlisle Parish Councils Association. - 5.10 Impact on Customers: New technology in the Customer Contact Centre will enable more detailed surveys of customers.
-The Plan includes a commitment to narrow the gaps in satisfaction with services experienced by different identifiable groups.
+- Staffing: The inclusion of the actions from the Transformation Programme and the development of a new Workforce Plan will provide clear points of reference for all staff. - Finance: The Plan will provide a steer for the Medium Term Financial Plan and the focusing of financial resources on the two priorities. - Legal: The new duties around community involvement are embedded in the 'local environment' priority.
+Throughout all our services we will look to create greater opportunities for community and individual involvement in local decision-making. - Corporate: The Corporate Plan forms a substantive part of the Council's policy and performance management framework, monitoring of which enables stakeholders, including local people, to make a judgement about how effective the Council is in achieving its key priorities. - Risk Management: Risks will continue to be managed in accordance with the Risk Management Policy. - Equality & Diversity: The Plan outlines how the Council will continue to embed equality and diversity in the delivery of all its services.
+2010 is the year that the Council will seek external assessment against the 'achieving' level of the Equality Framework for Local Government'. - Environment: The Plan outlines how the Council will lead by example in considering the impact of its activities on the environment and how this can be minimised.
+Stretching targets on reducing our carbon footprint are likely to be replaced with standards that we seek to maintain. - Crime and Disorder: Tackling these 'quality of life issues' at a local level can result in outcomes that build a stronger sense of community with a positive impact in the longer term on key strategic concerns such as health and anti-social behaviour. - Rural issues: Parish councils have been involved in the discussions around the priorities through the joint meeting between Carlisle City Council and the Carlisle Parish Councils Association. - Impact on Customers: New technology in the Customer Contact Centre will enable more detailed surveys of customers.
+The Plan includes a commitment to narrow the gaps in satisfaction experienced by different identifiable groups.